kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

     include("guide-dependency-injection:guide-dependency-injection-app")
     ```

+    1. Kotlin JVM plugin version, declared once for the whole build so module build files can apply the plugin without repeating the version.
+    2. KSP plugin version.
+It is tied to the Kotlin version, so the two are always raised together.

 The `foojay-resolver-convention` plugin supports Java toolchains: it helps Gradle find or download the requested JDK.
 The include lines register nested modules through Gradle paths, such as
 `:guide-dependency-injection:guide-dependency-injection-app`, so Gradle can run tasks for a specific module.

 #### Gradle Properties { #gradle-properties }

-Add `gradle.properties` so Gradle can detect installed JDKs and download the required Temurin toolchain when JDK 24 is not available locally:
+Add `gradle.properties` so Gradle can detect installed JDKs, download the required Temurin toolchain when JDK 25 is not available locally, and share the Kora and JUnit versions across all modules:

 ===! ":fontawesome-brands-java: `Java`"

     ```properties
     org.gradle.java.installations.auto-detect=true
     org.gradle.java.installations.auto-download=true

+    koraVersion=2.0.0.RC1
+    junitVersion=6.1.3
     ```

 === ":simple-kotlin: `Kotlin`"